Incendo/cloud/cloud-kotlin/cloud-kotlin-extensions/src/main/descriptions.md

 Extension functions and new classes that allow for using Cloud in a more idiomatic Kotlin style

-# Package cloud.commandframework.kotlin
+# package org.incendo.cloud.kotlin

 Cloud Kotlin specific classes

-# Package cloud.commandframework.kotlin.extension
+# package org.incendo.cloud.kotlin.extension

 Extension functions for existing Cloud types